WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/colons.md

 ## Colons within sentences

 In general, when you use a colon in a sentence, lowercase the following word.
-To learn more, refer "Capitalization".
+To learn more, refer [Capitalization]().

 **Examples**